-Upload speed is the rate at which data is transferred from your device to the internet.
-Upload speed effectively measures how many megabits of data per second you can send from one device to another device or server on the internet.
-Common online activities, like sending emails, video-chatting, and tournament-style games, require speedy upload rates.
+Upload speed is the rate at which data is transferred from your device to the Internet.
+Upload speed effectively measures how many megabits of data per second you can send from one device to another device or server on the Internet.
+Common online activities, like sending emails, video-chatting, and tournament-style games, require fast upload rates.
 Upload speed is measured in megabits per second (Mbps).

 Ping measures the reaction time of your connection, reporting how fast you’re able to get a response after you’ve sent out a request.
 The faster your ping, the more responsive your connection.
 This especially true of applications and programs where timing is crucial.
 Ping is measured in milliseconds (ms).

 Mbps stands for “megabits per second.”
 This unit of measurement surveys the bandwidth capacity of an Internet connection, denoting how much data able to be transferred each second.

 What is Bandwidth?